Qwinpin/Neuvol/README.md

 *Genetic algorithm to find the best neural network architecture with Keras*

-Neuvol is a genetic algorithm API for neural networks based on Keras.
-The main idea is to work with data only, without direct architecture construction (but it is still possible).
+Neuvol is a genetic algorithm API for generating neural networks based on Keras.
+The main idea is to work with data only, without direct architecture constructing.

 ##### Grow your own neural network!

 - Data in -> Neural Network Architecture out
-- ~~Set your assumptions about architecture, it will be taken into account!~~ (not yet)
 - A large number of allowed layers types

 ### Features:

 - Supported data types: texts, images
-- CNN, Dense, LSTM, etc layers are available
+- CNN, Dense, LSTM, Max polling are available
 - Dropout and reshape sub-layers (Flattern) are available too

 ### How-to-use